Daniel and The End Times

 5) ” to seal up vision and prophet” or to seal up vision and prophesy” (NKJV)

 To seal up means to finish or complete, to put an end to, or to cease.
-This is a result of the previous prophesies, that by fulfilling all of the prophesy Christ has completed them, and there is no more need for prophesy or revelation.
+This is a result of the previous prophecies, that by fulfilling all of the prophecy Christ has completed them, and there is no more need for prophecy or revelation.

 6) “to anoint the holy of holies” or “to anoint the Most Holy” (NKJV)